No, all clinical experience is accepted. However, it is an advantage

 all the facets relevant for a medical doctor working in Novo Nordisk

-We are looking for around five MD’s a year.
-The application period is
+We are looking for around five MDs every year.
+You are welcome to

 Work with your competencies within clinical work, scientific